greyyxzyy/rofi-custom-theme/how to install .md

-first install thw white . rasi file and add the white.rasi file in the rofi themes folder on linux go into root and go to usr/share/rofi/themes/ and paste the rasi file
+read this file in code in the slider above ↖️ first install thw white . rasi file and add the white.rasi file in the rofi themes folder on linux go into root and go to usr/share/rofi/themes/ and paste the rasi file